Scotland’s Oldest Bridges.

 Ashlar and Rubble.

-Bridges before 1650 were mostly built in squared, coursed, well dressed rubble masonry, or in ashlar, usually with irregular stone size. (left, Stirling) It is not easy to differentiate very weathered ancient ashlar from coursed, dressed, well-squared rubble, and serial repairs mean that often both exist side by side.
-Voussoirs and abutments tend to be in the same material as the spandrels and side-walls, which differentiates them from Commission of Supply bridges (see well below).
+Bridges before 1680 were mostly built in squared, coursed, well dressed, rubble masonry, or in ashlar, usually with irregular stone size. (left, Stirling) It is not easy to differentiate very weathered ancient ashlar from coursed, dressed, well-squared rubble, and serial repairs mean that both may exist side by side.
+Ashlar arches were the rule.
+Voussoirs and abutments tend to be in the same material as the spandrels and side-walls.

 18th C. Military Bridges